LazyCoder4542/FoodSteps-old/backend/README.md

 `pip freeze > requirements.txt`

-That way we can avoid errors, you can also pass code instructions to me using this Readme file. :hug:
+That way we can avoid errors, you can also pass code instructions to me using this Readme file. :hugs: